 This workbook is a property that helps you to refer to the workbook where you are writing the code.
-Let’s say you are writing the code in the “Book1” and use the ThisWorkbook to save the workbook.
+Let’s say you are writing the code in “Book1” and use the ThisWorkbook to save the workbook.
 Now even when you change the name of the workbook, you won’t need to change the code.

 4. By ActiveWorkbook

-If you want to refer to a workbook that active, then you need to use the “ActiveWorkbook” property.
-The best use of this property is when you are sure that which workbook is activated now.
+If you want to refer to a workbook that is active, then you need to use the “ActiveWorkbook” property.
+The best use of this property is when you are sure which workbook is activated now.
 Or you have already activated the workbook that you want to work.